ProxioDev/ValioBungee/README.md

 This is currently deployed on [Govindas Limework!](https://Limework.net)

-## Notice about older version of than redis 6
+## Notice about older version of redis than redis 6

 Due increasing issues with people running older version of redis, now within next updates redisbungee will stop working on any version running below redis 6.